Follow Us:

-You may not give it much thought, but life would be much more complex and messier without stormwater drains.
-And the sodden mess wouldn’t be the only problem – you’d also risk water damage to your property, foundations, assets, home interior, walls, ceilings and floors, and even your family’s health and wellbeing.
+You may not give it much thought, but life would be more complex and messier without stormwater drains.
+And the soggy mess wouldn’t be the only problem – you’d also risk water damage to your property, foundations, assets, home interior, walls, ceilings and floors, and even your family’s health and wellbeing.
 You must understand precisely who is responsible for stormwater drains, from the tip of your roof to the very point at which the runoff enters the community system on the street.

 The answer?
 It’s you.
 If your stormwater management is substandard, you’re not just risking your property but also those of your neighbours and the wider community.
 That’s why the local authorities may take full responsibility for your runoff once it hits the community system.
 Still, within the bounds of your property, that’s all on you, including your: